intrepidbird/gauss/README.md

 ## How to Contribute

-🥳 We welcome contributions to IntrepidBot Math!
+🥳 We welcome contributions to Gauss!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Clone the forked repository to your local machine.